Yang-Wei-Ting/TkTactics/README.md

 ##### Moving and Attacking

 Move: Drag the unit onto a light blue square and release.
+Rock and tree tiles require a unit's full mobility for the turn.
+All other tile types cost one mobility point.
 Attack: Drag the unit onto an enemy within attack range and release.

 After moving and attacking, a unit turns gray - indicating it can no longer perform any actions until the next turn.